 '''

-#include <db.h>
+#include <db_cxx.h>

 int

-DB_ENV->get_lk_tablesize(DB_ENV dbenv, u_int32_t tablesizep;
+DbEnv::get_lk_tablesize(u_int32_t tablesizep);

 '''

-The DB\ENV->get\lk\tablesize() method returns the size of the lock object hash table in the Berkeley DB environment.
-This value is set using the DB\ENV->set\lk\tablesize() (page 370) method.
+The DbEnv::get_lk_tablesize() method returns the size of the lock object hash table in the Berkeley DB environment.
+This value is set using the DbEnv::set_lk_tablesize() (page 394) method.

-The DB\ENV->get\lk\tablesize() method may be called at any time during the life of the application.
+The DbEnv::get_lk_tablesize() method may be called at any time during the life of the application.

-The DB\ENV->get\lk\tablesize() method returns a non-zero error value on failure and 0 on success.
+The DbEnv::get_lk_tablesize() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.